ieb/N2KNMEA0183Wifi/README.md

     CAN-RX  D22
     CAN-TX  D23

-# Displays
+# Archived Functionality

-Rather than using decicated hardware displays I have decided to switch to apps since the power consumption is better and they require no installation onboard.
+Rather than using dedicated hardware displays I have decided to switch to apps since the power consumption is better and they require no installation onboard.
 Most of the display code is in the archive subfolder.

-## eInk Waveshare display
+## eInk Waveshare display  (archived)

 This uses SPI output only with a bunch of additional pins.